Release-Candidate/vscode-ocaml-alcotest-test-adapter/README.md

 ### Dependencies

-- Visual Studio Code version 1.59 (July 2021) or higher (for native Test Explorer support)
+- Visual Studio Code version 1.65 (February 2022) or higher (for native Test Explorer support and the `Refresh Tests` button) - a version for VS Code >= 1.59 see [Version for VS Code older than 1.65 (February 2022)](#version-for-vs-code-older-than-165-february-2022)
 - [Alcotest](<https://github.com/mirage/alcotest>) or [PPX Inline Alcotest](https://gitlab.com/gopiandcode/ppx-inline-alcotest)
 - [Dune](https://dune.build/) the extension uses Dune to build and run the test runners.

+**Attention:** you must be in a trusted workspace.
+Tests (test runners) can execute arbitrary code, so you do **not** want to run them in untrusted directories!

 ### Installation

 Either

-- install the extension directly from the Visual Studio Code Marketplace [Alcotest Test Explorer](https://marketplace.visualstudio.com/publishers/release-candidate)
+- install the extension directly from the Visual Studio Code Marketplace [Alcotest Test Explorer](https://marketplace.visualstudio.com/items?itemName=release-candidate.vscode-ocaml-alcotest-test-adapter)
 - or download the extension from the [latest release at GitHub](https://github.com/Release-Candidate/vscode-ocaml-alcotest-test-adapter/releases/latest)
 - or build the extension yourself by cloning the [GitHub Repository](https://github.com/Release-Candidate/vscode-ocaml-alcotest-test-adapter) and running `yarn install` and `yarn package` in the root directory of the cloned repo.

+#### Version for VS Code older than 1.65 (February 2022)

+The version 0.1.0 has support for VS Code versions >= 1.59 and can be downloaded from the [VS Code Marketplace](https://marketplace.visualstudio.com/_apis/public/gallery/publishers/release-candidate/vsextensions/vscode-ocaml-alcotest-test-adapter/0.1.0/vspackage) or the [GitHub Release](https://github.com/Release-Candidate/vscode-ocaml-alcotest-test-adapter/releases/tag/v0.1.0).

+Support for versions of VS Code older than 1.65 has been dropped with version 0.2.0 of the Extension because of the support for the **refresh** button in the Test Explorer view ([Testing refresh action](https://code.visualstudio.com/updates/v1_65#_testing-refresh-action-and-sorttext)).

 ### Q & A